MidnightDesign/php-type-system-tests/README.md

 In our world, a common test suite is the next best thing.

+Non-goal: This package is not intended to test static analysis capabilities.
+Just the type system.

 ## Please help

 I'm looking for your help, specifically: